btpladv/ADV-FORMS/README.md

 ZIP-folder split.zip contais CSV-files with the names of the images used for training, test and validation.

-Folder images contains ZIP-folders with the corresponding images.

 ADV-FORMS_annotations_cleaned.json contains JSON objects for each annotated image file:

 "objects" contains a list of bounding boxes.